NASA-LIS/NASA-Land-Coupler/README.md

 The LIS-Hydro driver and mediator have been designed in collaboration by NOAA, NASA, and NCAR.
 The custom driver couples LIS and WRF-Hydro within the NUOPC framework.
-Coupled system configuration is controlled via settings in the *lishydro.runconfig*.
+Coupled system configuration is controlled via settings in the *lishydro.runconfig* file.
 The custom mediator couples an in memory ensemble to multiple instances of a component, which allows users to run a coupled ensemble entirely in memory.
 Each component is individually configured based on the needs of the component (see documentation for each component).